GORDON PENISTON BERRIDGE 1886–1915

 Married 22nd September 1915 to Ellen Eliza Tandy at St Faith’s church, North Wilford, Nottingham

 Died 14th December 1915 age 29

-Remembered on Radcliffe on Trent War Memorial and Saxondale Memorial.
+Commemorated on Radcliffe on Trent War Memorial and Notts County Asylum Memorial.

 Military Service before 1914

 Height 5ft 3½ins, weight 112lbs, distinguishing marks scar on right cheek, girth when expanded 34 ins, range of expansion 2½ ins, complexion fresh, eyes grey, hair light brown